-You must register your cluster with the environ to gain access to the unified user interface in the Cloud Console.
-An environ provides a unified way to view and manage the clusters and their workloads, including clusters outside Google Cloud.
+You must register your cluster with the fleet to gain access to the unified user interface in the Cloud Console.
+A fleet provides a unified way to view and manage the clusters and their workloads, including clusters outside Google Cloud.

 You can either follow the steps in